siddk/cyk-parser/README.md

 Introduction
 ------------

-This is skeleton code for a parser generator.
+This is an implemenation of the Cocke-Younger-Kasami algorithm parsing algorithm in Racket.
 It is meant to be a fun, relatively small project that can be done to get more familiarity with Racket.
-Spec compiled by Rohin Shah, project implemented by Siddharth Karamcheti as part of the Par Lab at UC Berkeley.
+Implemented by Siddharth Karamcheti as part of the Par Lab at UC Berkeley.

 The goal of this project is to take as input a grammar, such as: